ww2283/AF-guided-MR/README.md

 Replace your_protein_sequence.csv and your_xray_data.mtz with your actual input files, P12345 with your actual UniProt ID, and 8 with your desired number of processors.

 ## NOTE
-I'm still working on the usage description so stay tuned. some works to be done:
+some works to be done:
-- dependencies installation;
-- PDB test cases;
 - Google Colab integration